my forthcoming book:

 When the reality of the apparent world has been overshadowed by the intensity of his visualization, the yogi then enters the completion phase where the illusory nature, or voidness, of his visualization can be realized, and with it the voidness of the ordinary, apparent world.
 This is due to the fact that the apparent world is by nature an illusory ‘visualization’ derived from compulsive attachment to ingrained preconceptions about the nature of things.

-In Tibetan Buddhism both Sanskrit terms, Samaya and Yidam are central concepts for the transformative process of the disciple.
+In Tibetan Buddhism both Sanskrit terms, samaya and yidam, are central concepts for the transformative process of the disciple.
 Both concepts are important tools within the illusory realm—they are, speaking with Milarepa (see chapter 7), objects of knowledge pretending to have real existence, and they are based on certain dualities.
 Similar concepts are present in a wide range of cultures and play an important role for the success of a person’s quest, regardless of whether the quest is inward or outward bound.

 In this light, both Vibhishana and Kumbhakarna serve dharma.
 So do Heisenberg and the Scholls—each in their own way.
 The non-dual approach does not choose sides.
 It never judges morally but favors looking at the practical outcome.

-Samaya and Yidam are valuable psychological tools to take the disciple beyond the limitations of the individual mind.
+Samaya and yidam are valuable psychological tools to take the disciple beyond the limitations of the individual mind.
 Ideally, the three forces—samaya, yidam, and the master’s work—operate together.
 However, the dedicated practice of samaya and yidam may ultimately prove more essential than the master’s physical presence.
 One may attain realization without the master’s interventions, but rarely without these valuable tools.

 In the public arenas of today—particularly in social media—followers and ex-followers of all kinds of teachers and ideologies collide in passionate debates.
 Many of these disagreements are irreconcilable because the foundational assumptions differ entirely.
 When viewed through the lens of samaya and yidam, we can better understand the cause of the conflicts.